binarydev/dreamcatcher/README.md

 When trying to access your localhost, such as when running a local dev server that you would like Dreamcatcher to hit for export testing, you should use your machine's external facing IP address.
 As a result, a typical URL of http://localhost:3000 for a Rails server would become http://<EXTERNAL-IP-ADDRESS>:3000 when sending it to the Dreamcatcher server.
 This is because the default Docker network stack designates your machine as a gateway, and not as a host with exposed ports for access via the visible Gateway IP.

-The Dreamcatcher microservice itself exposes a very simple API with 2 endpoints:
+The Dreamcatcher microservice itself exposes a very simple API with 3 endpoints:

+### Status Check

+**Endpoint:** /status
+**Returns:** Status code 200 OK in the headers and an irrelevant string in the body.
+This is only meant to be used for service monitoring, so that you can restart the service or trigger alerts if you receive anything other than a 200 OK status code.

 ### PNG Export